-ST.NICHOLAS PRIORY CE VA PRIMARY SCHOOL/NORFOLK COUNTY COUNCIL DO NOT ACCEPT RESPONSIBILITY FOR THE LOSS OF ANY PROPERTY FROM SCHOOL PREMISES AND GROUNDS.

-BEFORE SCHOOL AND AT BREAKS

-The gates of the school are unlocked at 8.30am.
+ST. NICHOLAS PRIORY CE VA PRIMARY SCHOOL/NORFOLK COUNTY COUNCIL DO NOT ACCEPT RESPONSIBILITY FOR THE LOSS OF ANY PROPERTY FROM SCHOOL PREMISES AND GROUNDS.
+BEFORE SCHOOL AND AT BREAKS The gates of the school are unlocked at 8.30am.
 School staff, including a member of the Senior Leadership Team, supervise the playground from 8.30am.
 The bell rings at 8.40am for the start of school; pupils go into school at this time.
-In both reception and year 1, the first 20 minutes of the day (8.40 up to 9am) is 'family time' when parents can come in with their children to help settle them and share any concerns they may have with staff.

-Pupils in years 1, 2, 3, 4, 5 & 6 who arrive after 8.50am (at which time the school gates are locked; after 9am for reception pupils) must go through the front entrance and talk to the office staff.
+In both Reception and Year 1, the first 20 minutes of the day (8.40 up to 9am) is 'family time' when parents can come in with their children to help settle them and share any concerns they may have with staff.
+Pupils in years 1, 2, 3, 4, 5 & 6 who arrive after 8.45am (at which time the school gates are locked; after 9am for reception pupils) must go through the front entrance and talk to the office staff.
 At break time pupils can go straight to the playground unless it is wet.
 If it is wet they must stay in their classroom and do something quietly - resources are provided by staff to ensure pupils are occupied effectively.

-AROUND OUR SCHOOL

-Pupils are encouraged to:
+AROUND OUR SCHOOL Pupils are encouraged to:

 - Talk politely to others

 - Walk on the left

 - Hold doors open for others

-- Line up quietly outside their classroom and go in quietly when asked by an adult
+- Line up quietly in the playground at the end of break and lunch to wait for their teacher who will escort them inside

 - Use 'kind hands'

 IN LESSONS

 Pupils are encouraged to:

 - Organise themselves and their equipment

-- Listen carefully
+- Listen carefully to adults and each other

-- Be proud of their work
+- o Be proud of their work , reflect upon it and give feedback to the teacher

-- o Put up their hand if they have a question or want to say something
+- Work well with others

 - Keep the classroom tidy

 - Make good choices about where they work and the challenge of the activity they do

-LUNCHTIMES
+- Produce work that is their best

-Pupils are encouraged to:
+LUNCHTIMES Pupils are encouraged to:

-- Eat their lunch quietly in the dining room or outside next to the Town Wall or under the canopy on the small playground - o Put any rubbish or unwanted food in the correct containers - Stay in their classroom and use the games and activities in the wet play box during wet lunchtimes - Make effective choices during the lunchtime period

-EQUAL OPPORTUNITIES/SINGLE EQUALITY SCHEME

-The school is committed to the following principles of inclusion and equal opportunities these principles are included in the school vision statement, aims and values.
+- Eat their lunch quietly in the dining room or outside next to the Town Wall or under the canopy on the small playground - o Put any rubbish or unwanted food in the correct containers - Stay in their classroom and use the games and activities in the wet play box during wet lunchtimes - Make effective choices during the lunchtime period EQUAL OPPORTUNITIES/SINGLE EQUALITY SCHEME The school is committed to the following principles of inclusion and equal opportunities these principles are included in the school vision statement, aims and values.
 We aim to meet the needs of all our pupils, regardless of physical impairment including those who may be missing out, are difficult to engage with or are feeling in some way apart from what the school seeks to provide.
 Inclusion is the responsibility of every member of staff.

 Staff, children and their parents are entitled to be treated fairly with respect to important educational decisions which affect their lives, especially concerning admission, attendance, behaviour, exclusion and assessment for any special needs.
 Procedures will be applied in accordance with DfE, Ofsted and LA guidance.
 The school has a Single Equality Scheme policy and action plan which you are welcome to see.
 This policy covers racial equality, disability, sexual and faith discrimination.
 We have an action plan that details how we are seeking to meet the legal requirements for pupils, staff, parents, governors, the curriculum and Extended Services within these areas.

 SCHOOL POLICIES

 Copies of our policies are available on the school website or you can ask for a copy at any time.

 THE SCHOOL CURRICULUM

 The school teaches the following subjects: